abesford/seizzmic-site-0c00b/src/pages/what-we-do.md

         type: pricing_plan
       - title: Support your digital leadership
         price: ''
-        details: |
+        details: >
           **Help your leadership be more digital.**

           and confident about their decisions.

           Culture / how do you work to be successful

           Understanding your customers/users and  meet their needs

           We know how to deliver change in complex environments

           Prioritising business improvements, how you do procurement

-          Continuously innovate and think digitally.
+          We'll help you understand the skills your teams need to develop, so that you can continuously innovate and think digitally.

-          Understand the skills you need to develop
         highlight: false
         actions: []
         type: pricing_plan